-Joe McEnerney is a native of Montgomery, AL, and has spent the last twelve years in Baldwin County.
-During those years he has developed a love for the county's coastal resources and its rural culture.
-Joe became a Board member of the Alabama Coastal Foundation in 2005 and served as ACF's President in 2010-2012, and most recently was the Vice-President for 2013.
-A community banker for most of his professional career, Joe originally volunteered with ACF because of its vital mission of protecting the place he had come to love.
+Joe McEnerney lives in Fairhope, and is a native of Montgomery.
+Joe became a Board member of the Alabama Coastal Foundation in 2005 and served as ACF's President in 2010-2012.
+Joe originally volunteered with ACF because of its vital mission of protecting the place he had come to love.
 Also, as a business person, he embraced the organization's goal of cooperation and education as tools to protect the environment.
 Joe earned his MS in Environmental Sciences from Auburn University and MBA with an emphasis in finance and operations from Indiana University.
-Joe and his wife of thirty years (Jane) have two daughters.
+Joe and his wife Jane have two daughters.
 In his free time, Joe is a passionate fan of college football, an avid gardener and a jogger.

 Allison Pryor was born in Mobile, and is a graduate of the University of South Alabama where she earned a bachelor’s degree in Organizational Communication and a minor in Psychology.
 Her volunteer efforts with multiple organizations helped fundraise and bring awareness to many causes.
 After graduation, she moved to Georgia, became an H.R. professional, then moved back home to Gulf Shores in 2012.
 Allison is known in this area as “Socks”, to her Annual National Shrimp Festival family (Singing for Scholarships Chairman).
 She has worked in Gulf Shores with Design Print Promote for the last four years and holds the title “Empress of Everything”.
 Her passions are volunteering, networking, and socks.